tejasupmanyu/tejasupmanyu.dev/src/pages/being-an-a11y: Accessibility for web apps/index.md

 - [Axe](https://github.com/dequelabs/axe-core) by Dequeue labs is an open source accessibility testing engine for web UIs.
 It can easily integrate with any existing testing environment and can help you catch those accessibility issues during development.
 There is a super useful [chrome extension](https://chrome.google.com/webstore/detail/axe-web-accessibility-tes/lhdoppojpmngadmnindnejefpokejbdd) for it as well.
 - Folks at Chrome have built some really nice features and tools around accessibility in Chrome developer tools.
 [Lighthouse](https://developers.google.com/web/tools/lighthouse) also includes accessibility testing built on top of axe-core and since Lighthouse is now part of chrome developer tools, It is easier than ever to audit accessibility of your app while developing.
+- [A11Y](https://github.com/addyosmani/a11y) by Addy Osmani is a great command line utility for generating accessibility reports.
 - There are plenty of linter plugins available for pointing out accessibility issues with your code.
 If you are React dev, make sure to use [`eslint-plugin-jsx-a11y`](https://github.com/jsx-eslint/eslint-plugin-jsx-a11y#readme)
 - How to do a quick accessibility audit?